National Donate Life Month

-“Bioprinting works like this: Scientists harvest human cells from biopsies or stem cells, then allow them to multiply in a petri dish.
+“Bioprinting works like this: Scientists harvest human cells from biopsies or cells, then allow them to multiply in a petri dish.
 The resulting mixture, a sort of biological ink, is fed into a 3-D printer, which is programmed to arrange different cell types, along with other materials, into a precise three-dimensional shape.
 Doctors hope that when placed in the body, these 3-D-printed cells will integrate with existing tissues.”

-So far, there have been several successes including a two-year old girl, born without a trachea, who received a windpipe built with her own stem cells.
-At the heart of emerging medical technologies reside stem cells.
+So far, there have been several successes including a two-year old girl, born without a trachea, who received a windpipe built with her own cells.
+At the heart of emerging medical technologies reside cells.

 For sufferers of a chronic lung disease, the many possibilities of cellular therapy are quite evident.
 Cellular therapy provides another option for sufferers to Breathe EasierTM.
 It harnesses the innate healing power of a patient’s own cells in order to help slow down the progression of the disease.